 |Surfaces blasted with shot or grit;

-b) with alkali-zinc silicate paint with a thickness of 50 μm to 80 μm
+a) coated with alkali-zinc silicate paint with a nominal thickness of 60 μm

 |Surfaces cleaned by wire brush or flame cleaning, with loose rust removed||C||0.30|